Pradyumn23/Pradyumn23/README.md

 - 👋 Hi, I’m @Pradyumn23
-- 👀 I’m interested in Web developement and artificial Intelligence
+- 👀 I’m interested in Software enginnering and artificial Intelligence
 - 🌱 I’m currently learning next,js and redux, and machine learning
-- 💞️ I’m looking to collaborate on UI adb backend development designing
+- 💞️ I’m looking to collaborate on UI and backend development designing
 - 📫 reach me on  linkedin and twitter

 <!---